pingcap/docs-cn/online-deployment-using-ansible.md

     yum -y install python2-pip
     ```

-- If you use a Control Machine installed with Ubuntu, run the following command:
+- If you use a control machine installed with Ubuntu, run the following command:

     {{< copyable "shell-root" >}}